Skip to content

 the Philippines

-The volcano is perfectly cone-shaped, with grey smoke rising slowly from its peak.
-It is a sight to behold, drawing crowds of tourists eager to explore the nearly 2,500-metre-high giant.
+The perfectly cone-shaped volcano, with grey smoke rising slowly from its peak, is a sight to behold, drawing crowds of tourists eager to explore the nearly 2,500-metre-high giant.
 The active volcano of Mayon is located on the island of Luzon, about 60 km away from Legazpi village.
-The volcano and its surroundings are declared a national reserve.
+The volcano and its surroundings have been declared a national reserve.

 Arch of Centuries